The SecondLook™ Neuroanatomy Series

 The Neuroanatomy SecondLookTM application is a study aid that provides a series of neuroanatomical images for users to self-test their level of knowledge and ability to recognize structures within the human central nervous system.
-The images in the Neuroanatomy SecondLookTM application were captured using the University of Michigan plastinated anatomy collection.
+The images in the Neuroanatomy SecondLookTM application were captured using the University of Michigan anatomy and histology collections.
 This application was developed with the learner in mind, especially medical, dental, nursing, and other health sciences students, and lab professionals.
-The SecondLookTM Lite Neuroanatomy sample application is free to download and contains a representative slide from each of the available seven sets.
-The complete slide sets, covering Gross Neuroanatomy, Cranial Nerves, Diencephalon, Forebrain, Brain Stem, Limbic System, and Neurohistology, may be purchased as a complete mobile application.
+The SecondLookTM Lite Neuroanatomy sample application is free to download and contains a representative slide from each of the available twelve sets.
+The complete slide sets, covering Gross Neuroanatomy, Spinal Cord, Ascending and Descending Pathways, Cranial Nerves, Diencephalon, Forebrain, Brain Stem, Limbic System, Auditory/Vestibular System, Visual System, and Neurohistology, may be purchased as a complete mobile application.
 By taking a "Second Look" at these images, users are able to quickly self-evaluate and test their knowledge of the human central nervous system in order to identify gaps and to be better prepared for tests.
 This mobile application will also serve as an excellent review tool to prepare for licensing examinations.
 Both versions of this application are available for iPhones and iPads from the iTunes Store and for Android devices from the Google Play Store.

 From time to time these apps may be updated with revised content.
 The Neuroanatomy app will display a prompt if new updates are available for download.
 Tapping "Update" will cause the slide decks to be updated.

-The slides in the Neuroanatomy SecondLookTM applications include high quality images from the University of Michigan Medical School's plastinated anatomy collection.
+The slides in the Neuroanatomy SecondLookTM applications include high quality images from the University of Michigan Anatomy and Histology collections.

 Some slides also include detailed medical illustrations that test important neuroanatomy concepts.